rxshil09/DAO_launcher_kit/README.md

 dfx deploy
 ```

-If you have made changes to your backend canister, you can generate a new candid interface with
+If you've updated your backend canister, you can regenerate the Candid interface by running:

 ```bash
 npm run generate